Kim Darby: Television roles

-Darby's 1960s television roles included two appearances on the NBC series Mr. Novak, starring James Franciscus; she was cast as Julie Dean in "To Lodge and Dislodge" (1963) and as Judy Wheeler in "The Silent Dissuaders" (1965).
+Darby's 1960s television roles included two appearances on the NBC series Mr. Novak, starring James Franciscus, including an appearance as Julie Dean in "To Lodge and Dislodge" (1963).
+She was cast as Heather Heatherton in the Wagon Train episode "The Story of Hector Heatherton" (1964) and as Judy Wheeler in "The Silent Dissuaders" (1965).

-Darby also appeared about this time on The Eleventh Hour, The Fugitive, The Donna Reed Show, Ironside, and in the first season of Star Trek as the title character in "Miri".
+Darby also appeared about this time on The Eleventh Hour, The Fugitive, The Donna Reed Show, Ironside, and in the first season of Star Trek as the title character in "Miri."

-Darby was cast in an episode of the NBC sitcom The John Forsythe Show ("'Tis Better Have Loved and Lost", 1965). and as Angel in the two-part Gunsmoke episode "Vengeance".
+Darby was cast in an episode of the NBC sitcom The John Forsythe Show ("'Tis Better Have Loved and Lost", 1965), and as Angel in the two-part Gunsmoke episode "Vengeance."
 She appeared in the episode "Faire Ladies of France" (1967) of the NBC western series The Road West starring Barry Sullivan and a Bonanza episode "A Sure Thing" (1967) as Trudy Loughlin, guest starring Tom Tully as Burt Loughlin, her father.

-She appeared in 3 episodes of Gunsmoke: "The Lure" (1967) as Carrie Neely, and "Vengeance: Part 1" (1967) and "Vengeance: Part 2" (1967) as Angel.
-She was cast in the 1972 movie, The People, which also starred William Shatner, reuniting them from their Star Trek appearance.
+She appeared in another episode of Gunsmoke, "The Lure" (1967) as Carrie Neely.

+She was cast in the 1972 movie, The People, which reunited her with William Shatner from her Star Trek appearance.
 She played the unhinged Virginia Calderwood in the first television miniseries, Rich Man, Poor Man in 1976.

 Darby had the central role of Sally Farnham in the made-for-TV chiller Don't Be Afraid of the Dark (1973).
-Subsequent television roles included guest appearances on Crazy Like a Fox, Thriller, Family, The Love Boat, The Streets of San Francisco, Riptide, and Becker.
+Some of her subsequent television roles included guest appearances on Crazy Like a Fox, Thriller, Family, The Love Boat, The Streets of San Francisco, Riptide, and Becker.

-Darby admitted her career declined after the 1970s, in part because she had a dependency on amphetamines.
+Darby admitted her career declined after the 1970s, partly due to her dependency on amphetamines at the time.

-According to Pilar Wayne in her book My Life with John Wayne, Darby purposely set out to be rude to Wayne and others during the filming of True Grit.
-Wayne, for his part, called her a "spoiled brat".

-In 1990, she began to teach acting in the Los Angeles area and has been an instructor in the Extension Program at the University of California, Los Angeles since 1992.
+In 1990, she began to teach acting in the Los Angeles area and was an instructor in the extension program at the University of California, Los Angeles from 1992 to 2009.
 Darby also appeared in the 1999 The X-Files episode "Sein und Zeit" as a woman who confessed to the murder of her son, a boy who disappeared under circumstances similar to those being investigated by the lead characters, Fox Mulder and Dana Scully.

 In 2014, she played Stacia Clairborne, a partially blind witness to a crime, in the episode "Prologue" of the show Perception.

-Darby continues to make guest appearances on television and to make occasional films.

 Personal life

-Darby has been married twice.
+Darby has been married four times, including to Jack La Rue, Jr. and William Tennant.
 In 1968, she married James Stacy, with whom she had one child, Heather Elias, born in 1968.
 Their marriage ended in divorce in 1969.
 In 1970, she married James Westmoreland; the marriage ended in divorce after less than two months.